MattDierick/devsecops-nap/README.md

 cp -r /tmp/devsecops/nginx-nap/etc/nginx/* /etc/nginx/
 ```

+## Connect to ELK

+If you have time, you can deploy your own ELK by following this guide : https://github.com/f5devcentral/f5-waf-elk-dashboards
+To do so, run an Ubuntu VM in Azure with docker.
+Then run the docher-compose.
+Then modify the nginx-nap/etc/nginx/nap-files/logs/custom_log_format.json accordingly with the Azure LB public IP addess.

+If you prefer, you can use an opened ELK running in Azure : http://40.113.104.130:5601/

 # 6. DevSecOps workflow

 Having done, DevOps deployed their app and exposed this app thanks to a NAP.